kubevirt/project-infra/github/ci/README.md

 vagrant up
 ```

 This will provision a master and a slave.
-The master jenkins instance can be
+The master Jenkins instance can be
-reached at `http://192.168.201.2:8080` after the ansible playbooks are done.
+reached at `http://192.168.201.2:8080` after the Ansible Playbooks are done.
-Credentials are `vagrant:vagrant` To re-run the ansible playbooks after a
+Credentials are `vagrant:vagrant` To re-run the Ansible Playbooks after a
 change, it is sufficient to just run `vagrant provision`.
-So no need to
+So no need to destroy
-reprovision the machines, if you don't want a full test run.
+the whole machines, if you don't want a full test run.

-The provisioned VMs, will periodically poll the `kubevirt/kubevirt` repo and
+The provisioned VMs, will periodically poll the `kubevirt/kubevirt` repository
-try to run the functional tests.
+and try to run the functional tests.
 Since the token is not valid, it will not
-update the kubevirt repo.
-Nested virtualization can be slow, don't expect too
+update the KubeVirt repository.
+Nested virtualization can be slow, don't expect
-much from it.
+too much from it.